 Make your sauce…and prepare to celebrate with your taste buds!

-Pour the caper filled lemon sauce allllll over your crispy salmon!
+Pour the flavour filled lemon sauce allllll over your crispy salmon!

 REMEMBER TO SUBSCRIBE TO CAFE DELITES NEWSLETTER FOR FREE AND RECEIVE FRESH RECIPE NOTIFICATIONS DELIVERED INTO YOUR INBOX!